-In James Weldon Johnson's "The Creation," the speaker dramatizes Genesis chapter 1, verses 1-25 (King James Version of the Holy Bible, Genesis 1:1-25.).
+In James Weldon Johnson's "The Creation," the speaker dramatizes Genesis chapter 1, verses 1-25 (KJV, Genesis 1:1-25.).
 The speaker employs the voice of a Southern preacher, exemplified by the lines, "Down in a cypress swamp" and "Like a mammy bending over her baby."
 This poem remains a marvelous example of Johnson's depth of spirituality as well as his skilled craftsmanship at poetry composition.

 The Wintley Phipps recitation of James Weldon Johnson's "The Creation" is magnificent.
 Phipps performs a perfect interpretation of Johnson's poem.
 The experience of listening to a fine poem always adds a nuance of meaning that a simple quiet reading lacks.